 James Lillyman, former School Direct maths trainee

-All of our trainees get access to their own personal mentor.
-These individuals play a vital role in the progression of our trainees, offering specialist advice and guidance to support you throughout your time with us and beyond.
+All of our trainees will have their own school based mentor.
+These individuals play a vital role in the progression of our trainees, offering specialist advice and guidance to support you throughout your ITE year.

 Our mentors provide:

 - weekly review meetings on trainee expectations (characteristics of performance/teaching standards)

 - guidance on assessment, monitoring and tracking of student progress